SAP/ui5-tooling/docs/pages/Overview.md

 ## Project Dependencies

-UI5 Tooling differentiates between "framework dependencies" and "project dependencies".
+UI5 CLI differentiates between "framework dependencies" and "project dependencies".

 **Framework dependencies** are generally libraries and themes provided by the SAP frameworks "OpenUI5" and "SAPUI5".
-UI5 Tooling will take care of downloading them and handling their versions for you.
+UI5 CLI will take care of downloading them and handling their versions for you.
 Please see the corresponding documentation on both options:

 * [Working with **OpenUI5** Framework Dependencies](./OpenUI5.md)
 * [Working with **SAPUI5** Framework Dependencies](./SAPUI5.md)

-**Project dependencies** are all other libraries, custom themes, UI5 Tooling extensions or JavaScript modules your project depends on.
+**Project dependencies** are all other libraries, custom themes, UI5 CLI extensions or JavaScript modules your project depends on.
 In general these dependencies are maintained in the package.json of your project.
 See also: [FAQ: Why package.json? / Why npm?](./FAQ.md#why-packagejson-why-npm).

 ## Linking Projects
 Would you like to work on an application project and one or more of its dependencies at the same time?
 We got you covered!